codewithsundeep/cheerio-gs/README.md

 # cheerio-gs
-Cheerio.gs library For Google App Script or Google Spreadsheet
+<p>Cheerio.gs library For Google App Script or Google Spreadsheet</p>

 <h2>How to use cheerio in App script</h2>
 <ol>